 It contains a list of all the implants (1), settings for the transparency and visibility of outlines (2), the parameters of the active implant (3), its abutment (4), and the drill guide (5).
 For a pin, the properties of the pin are displayed instead of the properties of the implant and abutment.
 For the implant and abutment sections, there are also "Customize" and "Replace" buttons.
-The "Customize" button replaces the implant with its fully parameterized variant.
+The "Customize" button replaces implant with the its parameterized variant.
 "Replace" opens the same dialog as for adding an implant and makes it possible to replace the implant with the selected variant.